 \subsection{Label Bias and Segmentation Quality Evaluation}

-We first evaluate the predictions made by three AI architectures---Swin UNETR, nnU-Net, and U-Net---on 40 CT volumes derived from the JHH dataset~\cite{xia2022felix}.
+\textbf{Evaluation of label bias.} We first evaluate the predictions made by three AI architectures, \ie Swin UNETR, nnU-Net, and U-Net, on CT volumes derived from the JHH dataset~\cite{xia2022felix}.
 The segmentation predictions of these architectures are illustrated in Appendix \figureautorefname~\ref{fig:average}.
-We also took into account the original annotations of the JHH dataset.
+We use the original annotations of the JHH dataset~\cite{xia2022felix}, which include our eight target organs.
 Consequently, for each CT volume, we have four predictions: three from the AI models and one from human experts.
 We then compute the DSC score between each pair across eight organs.
 These results are presented in \figureautorefname~\ref{fig:heatmap}(a) and demonstrate that while the three AI architectures produce slightly varied predictions, they closely resemble those performed by human experts.
 To prevent label bias to a specific architecture, the final annotations in our \ourdataset\ are determined by averaging the three AI predictions.
-Our approach contrasts the TotalSegmentator dataset~\cite{wasserthal2022totalsegmentator}, which exclusively relies on nnU-Net for segmentation.
+Our approach contrasts with the TotalSegmentator dataset~\cite{wasserthal2022totalsegmentator}, which exclusively relies on nnU-Net for segmentation.
 This could potentially generate a biased dataset that impedes model generalization across different architectures or scenarios.

-To assess the annotation quality in \ourdataset, we compute DSC scores comparing AI predictions with those annotated independently by two human experts, referred to as Dr1 and Dr2, across 17 CT volumes from the BTCV dataset~\cite{landman2015miccai}. \figureautorefname~\ref{fig:heatmap}(b) presents the results for six organs.
-The DSC scores between AI predictions and each human annotator (Swin UNETR vs. Dr1 or Swin UNETR vs. Dr2) consistently exceed the score between the two human annotators (Dr1 vs. Dr2).
-These findings suggest that the automated annotations fall within the range of inter-annotator variability, thereby indicating that the quality of our automated annotations is comparable to human annotations.
+\textbf{Evaluation of AI prediction quality.} To assess the automated annotation quality in \ourdataset, we asked for the assistance of two additional human annotators to help us modify the pseudo labels of our target eight organs.
+Due to time limitations, they are only able to revise six out of the eight organs, specifically on the 17 CT volumes from the BTCV dataset~\cite{landman2015miccai}.
+We compute DSC scores comparing AI predictions with those annotated independently by two human annotators, referred to as Dr1 and Dr2. \figureautorefname~\ref{fig:heatmap}(b) presents the results for six organs.
+The DSC scores between AI predictions and each human annotator (Swin UNETR~vs.~Dr1 or Swin UNETR~vs.~Dr2) consistently exceed the score between the two human annotators (Dr1~vs.~Dr2).
+These findings suggest that the automated AI annotations fall within the range of inter-annotator variability, thereby indicating that the quality of our automated annotations is comparable to human annotations.